In Winter's Shadow: Plot summary

-After the murder of the feared sorceress Morgawse by her own son Agravain (as told in Kingdom of Summer), her youngest son Medraut goes to Camlann, the stronghold of his enemy, Arthur.
-Inasmuch as he is Medraut's uncle, Arthur has no excuse to send him away.
+After the murder of the feared sorceress Morgawse by her own son Agravain, her youngest son Medraut goes to Camlann, the stronghold of his enemy, Arthur.
 Once there, Medraut begins to build up a faction loyal only to him among the warriors of the royal warband.

-Another newcomer is Gwynn, the young, illegitimate son of the abbess Elidan.
-He goes to work for Gwynhwyfar.
-Gwalchmai, Arthur's best cavalry fighter (and Medraut's other brother), takes an interest in the boy and helps him train to be a warrior.

-Medraut succeeds in sowing dissent and distrust in the warband; finally, there is a duel between one of his men and Bedwyr, Arthur's most valued advisor.
-Though Gwynhwyfar is able to effect a reconciliation, the situation continues to deteriorate.
-In desperation, she tries to poison Medraut at a banquet, but he is aware of her plan and denounces her at the gathering.
+Gwynhwyfar tries to poison Medraut at a banquet, but he is aware of her plan and denounces her at the gathering.
 To discredit him, Arthur takes the poisoned mead and pretends to drink it.
 However, the dishonorable plot drives a wedge between him and Gwynhwyfar.
-At least one good thing seems to come of the botched attempt - Arthur has an excuse to exile Medraut, sending him back to his homeland, where Agravain rules.
-Later, they receive news that Agravain has died and that Medraut has been made king.

 With her husband turned against her, Gwynhwyfar turns to Bedwyr for comfort.
-Before they have time to consider their actions, they become lovers.

-Meanwhile, Gwynn receives news from home.
-His mother has died.
-On her deathbed, she wrote a letter to Gwalchmai, in which she forgives him for seducing her and killing her brother when he rebelled against Arthur.
-She also reveals that Gwynn is their son.
-Gwalchmai is overjoyed and quickly has the lad legitimized.
-Arthur takes an interest when he realizes that Gwynn has a good claim to inherit his throne.
-In addition, the hatred for Arthur by Gwynn's mother's powerful clan would be eased.
+Gwynn discovers that his mother has died.
+On her deathbed, she wrote a letter to Gwalchmai, in which she reveals that Gwynn is their son.
+Gwalchmai is overjoyed and has Gwynn legitimized.

 The next year, Medraut arrives for a visit.
-As a king in his own right, he is no longer bound by the exile imposed on him.
-During his stay, his realm revolts against his reign of terror, leaving Medraut stranded in Camlann, free once more to undermine his great enemy.
-Soon, Arthur's warband is split in two once again.
-In a master stroke, Medraut arranges to uncover Bedwyr and Gwynhwyfar's adultery in front of witnesses from both factions.
-Though the traditional punishment is death, Arthur exiles them instead, Bedwyr to his native Less Britain, Gwynhwyfar back to her clan, unaware that her clan's leader hates her.
+During his stay, Medraut arranges to uncover Bedwyr and Gwynhwyfar's adultery in front of witnesses from both factions.
+Though the traditional punishment is death, Arthur exiles them instead, Bedwyr to his native Less Britain, Gwynhwyfar back to her clan.